maksuturva/magento_payment_module/README.md

 Deprecated since 2.2.0 and should be disabled.
 Alternative and better way is to ask Maksuturva to enabled _"status OK"_ callback to Magento.

+##### Enable settled cancellation

+Allow cancellation of payments, which are already settled.
+This will be attempted if payment is already settled and can't be refunded normally.
+Requires already settled amount to be paid back to Maksuturva, which will then refund the customer.

+##### Send refund payment information with email

+Send email containing information for paying back the settled amount of payment to Maksuturva.
+You can give email sender, recipients, and custom email template.

 ## Sandbox testing

 Most simple way to test the payment module is to switch the Sandbox / Testing mode on.
 In the